Mir-Alam/British-Airways-Data-Analysis-Project/README.md

 To analyze customer ratings and feedback to identify areas of improvement.
 To provide actionable insights to British Airways for improving service offerings, especially focusing on aircraft types, routes, and seat comfort.
 ## Data
+This is the British Airways dataset taken from the Kaggle.
+This dataset is not cleaned so had to clean it in order to visualised and turned into meaningful insights.
+Python has been used for data cleaning and pre-processing with the Pandas library and Tableau has been used for visualizing the data and uncovering insights.

 The dataset consists of reviews from customers who have flown with British Airways, with details on their experiences related to:

 Aircraft type